-We have written before about how different generations view mentoring, and how their generational perspectives may impact their approach to mentoring specifically.
-It’s an intriguing theory that can help make sense of why some people see mentoring as a way to advance their career while others may see it as a form of collaboration.
+We have written before about how different generations view mentoring and how their generational perspectives may impact their approach to mentoring specifically.
+It’s an intriguing theory that can help make sense of why some people see mentoring as a way to advance their careers while others may see it as a form of collaboration.

 How Different Generations View Mentoring

 As the generational dynamics shift in the workplace, however, it may be time to adjust our perspectives again (and no, I don’t suggest you go the route of CBS News, which completely forget about Gen Xers).
 We now see fewer people from the Traditionalist or Silent generation (born between 1928-1945 according to the Pew Research Center) and even the beginnings of a decline of the oldest cohorts from the Baby Boomer generation (born 1946-1964) in the workforce.

 Gen Z (born 1997-today) is the youngest generation arriving on the scene.
 In fact, in March 2018 Pew Research Center updated their definition of the Millennial age range to account for these post-Millennial Gen Zs.

 So how does Gen Z impact our ideas around mentoring and generations?
 Here is an updated view of a graphic from Randy Emelo’s book Modern Mentoring that accounts for these new generational definitions and their perspectives on mentoring.